Health

 Map of Radon Testing Results in Larimer County

 The map above shows radon test results in Larimer County.
 Results below the EPA's recommended action level are shown in blue.
-The average radon level in the area is 7.8 pCi/L (picocuries per liter), which is higher than the national average of 1.3 pCi/L. The EPA advises that homes with radon levels of 4 pCi/L or more should have mitigation systems installed.
+The average radon level in the area is 7.8 pCi/L (picocuries per liter), which is higher than the national average of 1.3 pCi/L. The highest level of radon tested in Larimer County was 1,147 pCi/L. The EPA advises that homes with radon levels of 4 pCi/L or more should have mitigation systems installed.

 FAQs